How to become a Lifeguard

-Lifeguards are very important and carry vast responsibility – at the end of the day, lifeguards ensure that all swimmers are safe and there to intervene if necessary.
-Important elements to being a lifeguard are:
+Lifeguards are very important and carry significant responsibility – at the end of the day, lifeguards ensure that all swimmers are safe and there to intervene if necessary.

 - remaining vigilant at all times